Combining the van life with house sitting in Australia

 Van life and house sitting – The perfect travel option

-In February 2019, we were introduced to house sitting and within a week we had already arranged two house sits.
+Early in 2019, we were introduced to house sitting and within a week we had already arranged two Australian house sits.
 Our first house sit was in the small lakeside town of Budgeiwoi on the Central Coast, looking after a 13 year old dog named Ringo.

 We couldn't have asked for a better start!
 Both Ringo and her owner were lovely.

 You never know what to expect.
 I always prefer to meet and greet before the owner goes on holiday.
 John and I love to meet new people and it's great for owners to know their much loved animals will be well cared for!